chalmersplasmatheory/DREAM/doc/sphinx/source/frontend/api/Settings/eqsys/SPI.rst

 ------------------
 There are five types of modes with various options for the SPI modelling:

-* the ablation mode, which determines the model used for the evolution of the shard radii
+* the :ref:`ablation mode<ds-eqsys-spi-ablation>`, which determines the model used for the evolution of the shard radii
-* the velocity mode, which determines the motion of the shards
+* the :ref:`velocity mode<ds-eqsys-spi-velocity>`, which determines the motion of the shards
-* the deposition mode, which determines the spread of the ablated material around the shards
+* the :ref:`deposition mode<ds-eqsys-spi-deposition>`, which determines the spread of the ablated material around the shards
-* the heat absorbtion mode, which determines the absorbtion of heat flowing into the neutral cloud surrounding the shards
+* the :ref:`heat absorbtion mode<ds-eqsys-spi_heatabsorbtion>`, which determines the absorbtion of heat flowing into the neutral cloud surrounding the shards
-* the cloud radius mode, which determines the calculation of the radius of the neutral cloud.
+* the :ref:`cloud radius mode<ds-eqsis-spi-cloudradius>`, which determines the calculation of the radius of the neutral cloud.
 This radius is used to determine the cross section for the heat absorbtion (if included), and also determines the length scale of the deposition kernel (if the deposition kernel used has a finit width).

 This section describes the various modes available in all these five categories.

+.. _ds-eqsys-spi-ablation:

 Ablation Modes
 ^^^^^^^^^^^^^^